What are the Spinach Types? What are its nutrition facts and health benefits?

 The antioxidants present in the spinach reduce oxidative stress and heals the damage caused by it in our body.

 The two components SQDG and MGDG are present in the spinach which reduces the growth of cancer in the body.
 They can also reduce the tumor size.
-Spinach has a positive impact on breast cancer, prostate cancer, etc. The consumption of Spinach suppresses the formation of cancer.
+Spinach has a positive impact on certain harmone-dependent cancers, prostate cancer, etc. The consumption of Spinach suppresses the formation of cancer.

-Nitrates are present in large quantities in the spinach.
-The nitrates are very beneficial in regulating blood pressure levels and reducing the diseases of the cardiovascular system.
+Nitrates are present in large quantities in spinach.
+Nitrates are very beneficial in regulating blood pressure levels and reducing diseases in the cardiovascular system.

 Spinach is really a leafy green, nutritious vegetable and shows benefits to the health in several ways.
 Spinach helps in preventing heart disorders and cancer, improving the health of the eye, and reducing oxidative stress in the body.
 To get the benefits of spinach, add this vegetable to your diet in a raw or cooked form.